dequelabs/axe-core/doc/plugins.md

 Plugins can be viewed as a registry of tools.
 The plugins themselves are registered with axe and then allow themselves for the registration of plugin instances.

-Lets walk through a plugin implementation as an example to illustrate how plugins and plugin instances work.
+Let's walk through a plugin implementation as an example to illustrate how plugins and plugin instances work.

 ### A simple "act" plugin

 The act plugin will simply perform an action of some sort inside every iframe on the page.
 An example of how such a plugin might be used is to implement an instance of this plugin that performs highlighting of all of the elements of a particular type on the page.

-Plugins currently support two functions, a "run" function and a "collect" function.
+Plugins currently support two functions: a "run" function and a "collect" function.
 Together these functions can be combined to implement complex behaviors on top of the axe system.

-In order to create such a plugin, we need to implement the "run" function for the plugin, and the command that registers and executes the "run" function within each iframe on the page that contains axe.
-Lets look at what a noop implementation of this run function would look like:
+To create such a plugin, we need to implement the 'run' function and the command that registers and executes the 'run' function within each iframe on the page containing axe.
+Let's look at what a noop implementation of this run function would look like:

 #### Basic plugin